 Free trial and low upfront investment

-Sharetribe Go lets you build and launch a marketplace without ever filling in your credit card information, and use it for free for 30 days.
+Sharetribe lets you build a marketplace without ever filling in your credit card information, and you can build and do testing for free without a time limit.
+You only subscribe when you're ready to invite actual users.
 After that, you only need to commit to your marketplace one month at a time.
 For an early-stage business in a competitive niche, this can be a considerable benefit.

-Unlike Wordpress, Sharetribe Go is built specifically to power rental or services marketplaces as well as some types of product marketplaces.
-You don’t need to design your booking flow, research and install plugins, or find workarounds to get your essential features to work.
+Unlike WordPress, Sharetribe is built to power marketplaces specifically.
+You don’t need to design your booking or purchase flow, do research on and install plugins, or find workarounds to get your essential features to work.
 Everything you need is already there.

 No maintenance work needed

-Hosting, backups, security certificates, and updates are always included in your Sharetribe Go subscription.
+Backups, security certificates, and updates are always included in your hosted Sharetribe marketplace.
 That also means that any update to one feature won’t create conflicts with your existing features or require you to make changes to your booking or payment flows.
 No matter how big your marketplace gets, it will always be smooth and secure to use.

 Seamless user experience that keeps improving